tg-rs/carapax/GUIDE.md

 fn i_want_text(message: Text) {}
 ```

-We expect message text but if user sends video, handler will not run and propagation of the next one will be started.
+We expect message text but if user sends sticker, handler will not run and propagation of the next one will be started.

 2. Return `HandlerResult`.